junh1024/Reaper-Surround/README.md

 - 2.0 to 3.0 Upmix (C).txt
 - 2.0 to 4.0 Upmix (M).txt: [Note 2](#note-2)
 - 2.0 to 5.0 Upmix V2 (L).txt: 80% feature-complete DPL1-like surround upmixer, with more controls.
 [Note 1](#note-1), [Note 2](#note-2)
+- 2.0 to 5.0 Upmix V3 (L).txt: (ALPHA) New upmix based on FFT for maximum separation.
+It's Competitive with commercial upmixers.
+Features:
+	- Basic image controls
+	- Useful threshold controls which control the core algorithm, not 20 useless controls that you can get with other FX afterwards
+	- Doesn't lie about PDC
+	- Doesn't have an incorrect/downmix-incompatible bass level (bass is not moved/copied to LFE.
+It's blank.)
+	- CPU optimized (CPU use depends on channel output)
+	- 3 adjustable filters to increase rear separation, make it sound nicer, less distracting
+	- mandatory 100% phase accuracy.
+No "faux phase accurate" mode which isn't even close
 - 5.1 to 7.1 Upmix (U).txt:
 - 5.1 to 7.1 Upmix V2 (M).txt: These 2 5>7 upmixers are so rudimentary that they will probably have limited use.
 Side/Back balance uses the same mid/side detection as the 2>5 upmix.
 A balance control is provided for convenience, but may be 'bouncy' near the ends.
 [Note 1](#note-1)
+- 5.1 to 7.1 Upmix V3 (M).txt: (planned)
+- 5.1 to xxx Upmix V3 (M).txt: (planned)
 - 6.1 to 7.1 Upmix (M).txt
 - 15.1 to 22.2 Upmix (U).txt